huggingface/hub-docs/datasetcard.md

   download_size: {dataset_download_size}   # Example for SQuAD: 35142551
   dataset_size: {dataset_size}             # Example for SQuAD: 89789763

-# It can also be a list of multiple configurations (or subsets):
+# It can also be a list of multiple subsets (also called "configurations"):
 # ```yaml
 # dataset_info:
 #   - config_name: {config0}